allisonsierra/mega-lesbian-fun-center/docs/content/design/brainstorming-notes.md

-# Brainstorming Notes

-- Classic lesbian business dreams:
++++
+title = "Brainstorming Notes"
+description = "Notes"
+date = 2022-03-11T09:19:42+00:00
+updated = 2022-03-11T09:19:42+00:00
+draft = false
+template = "blog/page.html"

+[taxonomies]
+authors = ["Rustaceans"]

+[extra]
+lead = "TODO"
++++
+## Classic Lesbian Business Dreams:
 - Coffee shop
 - Bed and Breakfast
 - Bookstore

-- Features of the ultimate Mega Lesbian Fun Center:
+## Features of the Ultimate Mega Lesbian Fun Center:
 - Cafe / Coffee Shop and book store
   - Tea, Coffee, Smoothies
   - Baked goods like scones
   - Tabletop gaming
   - Lots of dietary options (Except keto)
 - Bar / lounge
    - Only shows women sports on the TV (RE: Portland)
 - Vegan Bakery
   - Supplies the coffee shop
 - Climbing wall
 - Roller derby rink
 - Indoor bicycle racing track
   - Adjacent pro shop / maintenance center
 - Atrium / sun room / greenhouse with plants
 - Animal therapy
   - Dogs and cats are always around
   - Great for people that cannot have their own pets
 - Clothing shop
   - Stock the shop with popular items for various lesbian fashion styles
 - Barber chair / hair stylist
   - Able to offer all the best lesbian hair styles
 - Seasonal Activity / Flexible Space
   - Space to handle trends that come in go
   - Axe throwing area for butch lesbians to demonstrate feats of strength
   - Runway for femme lesbian fashion shows
 - Arts and Craft Studio
   - Needlework including knitting, cross-stitch, crochet, etc
   - Painting, photography, pottery and other mediums
 - Design / Decoration
   - Should be able to decorate areas according to various lesbian styles such as Victorian goth, super bright and bubbly, outdoor adventure, plaid/flannel, etc.
   - Choice of design could impact how certain lesbian types react to an area, whether they are attracted to it or avoid it

 - Economy
   - Any approach we can take to make this game less capitalistic the better